Things you Need to Know about Birth Control Pills in Japan

 If you don’t feel confident enough with your Japanese level to go to a hospital or you don’t want to go to a hospital due to the current pandemic situation, there’s an option that may suit you.

-YOLO PILL ONLINE is a new service offered by YOLO JAPAN, a Japanese company providing life support services for foreign residents in Japan.
-With YOLO PILL ONLINE, you don’t even need to go to a hospital, since the interview with the doctor is done through a video call with an interpreter.
+clinic nearme health is a new service offered by clinic nearme, a Japanese company providing life support services for foreign residents in Japan.
+With clinic nearme health, you don’t even need to go to a hospital since the interview with the doctor is done through a video call with an interpreter.
 After that, they will send the pills to your home or desired address.
 So it’s a really easy and convenient service for foreign women living in Japan.

-I hope this article has been helpful for the foreigners women living in Japan out there.
-For more information about others medical services in Japan for foreigners, you can check these articles too.
+I hope this article has been helpful for the foreign women living in Japan out there.
+For more information about other medical services in Japan for foreigners, you can check these articles too.